In real life, it’s a delicious baked good. You can find lots of delicious cookie recipes on Pinterest.

-- Personalisation cookies for customising content, including ads, presented to you on Pinterest.
+- Personalisation cookies for customising content, including ads.

 - Marketing cookies which are used for advertising Pinterest to you outside Pinterest.

-- We use essential cookies to remember your settings and preferences, like the language you prefer and your privacy settings.
+- We may use essential cookies to remember your settings and preferences, such as the language you prefer and your privacy settings.